scikit-hep/pyhepmc/README.rst

 Documentation
 -------------

 pyhepmc mirrors the C++ interface of the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.
 The documentation is mostly copied from HepMC3 and available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
-Alternatively, you can consult our online reference generated from these docstrings.
+Alternatively, you can consult `our online reference generated from these docstrings <https://scikit-hep.org/pyhepmc>`_.

 License
 -------